Chase County, Kansas: 19th century

 In 1806, Zebulon Pike led the Pike Expedition westward from St Louis, Missouri, of which part of their journey followed the Cottonwood River through modern Chase County.

 In 1859, Chase County was established within the Kansas Territory.

 In 1871, the Atchison, Topeka and Santa Fe Railway extended a main line from Emporia to Newton.
 In 1887, Atchison, Topeka and Santa Fe Railway built a branch line from Neva (3 miles west of Strong City) to Superior, Nebraska.
 This branch line connected Strong City, Neva, Rockland, Diamond Springs, Burdick, Lost Springs, Jacobs, Hope, Navarre, Enterprise, Abilene, Talmage, Manchester, Longford, Oak Hill, Miltonvale, Aurora, Huscher, Concordia, Kackley, Courtland, Webber, Superior.
 At some time, the line from Neva to Lost Springs was pulled but the right of way has not been abandoned.
 This branch line was originally called "Strong City and Superior line" but later the name was shortened to the "Strong City line".
 In 1996, the Atchison, Topeka and Santa Fe Railway merged with Burlington Northern Railroad and renamed to the current BNSF Railway.

-The south-western border one mile "notch" into Marion County was established under unusual circumstances.
-A murder had occurred and Marion County didn't want to have the trial, so a section one mile wide and eighteen miles long was permanently ceded to Chase County to ensure the murder had occurred there.
+On the south-western border with Marion County, there is a noticeable "notch."
+This was established after a murder took place in the area and the county government of Marion, not wishing to host the trial, permanently ceded the area (one mile wide and eighteen miles long) to Chase County.
+This shifted the legal jurisdiction of the case, meaning that it was Chase County's responsibility to run the trial.

 20th century

 In 1931, Notre Dame coach Knute Rockne died in a plane crash a few miles southwest of Bazaar, in Chase County, Kansas.

-In 1991, the county was the subject of the book: PrairyErth: (A Deep Map).
+In 1991, the county was the subject of the book PrairyErth: (A Deep Map).
+The writing of the book coincided with local debate over the establishment of the Tallgrass Prairie National Preserve, ultimately cumulating in its establishment as a joint public/private partnership with the passage of Senate bill S. 2412.

-In 1996, the Tallgrass Prairie National Preserve was established in the county.
+In 1996, the Tallgrass Prairie National Preserve was established in the county following Senate bill S. 2412.

+Until circa February 7, 2017, the largest landowner in the county was Bill Haw (the previous CEO of National Farms Inc.).
+Before selling his property in the county, he possessed two ranches with a combined acreage of 14,000 acres near Bazaar.
+The land sold was put into a Conservation easement to limit the buildings constructed on the property in an attempt to preserve the natural scenery.
+It was not added to the Tallgrass Prairie National Preserve.

 The center of population of Kansas is located in Cottonwood Falls, Kansas, about four miles north of Strong City.